oss-review-toolkit/ort/README.md

     --input-path, -i
       The input directory or file to scan.
 This parameter and --dependencies-file are mutually exclusive.
+    --download-dir
+      The output directory for downloaded source code.
+Defaults to
+      <output-dir>/downloads.
     --stacktrace
       Print out the stacktrace for all exceptions.
       Default: false